 - talks a lot about certain people.

 Why can a teenager do so?
 Because someone told him that it is the way to success.
 Because he might take after someone who breaks the rules, goes against the system, and looks really cool.
 It resonates with teenager’s desires.
 He is not a baby and he wants to prove his relevance.
 That’s why you have to know what your child is doing online.

-Parental control also helps to prevent kids from going to websites you don’t want them to visit.
-It blocks adult content, gambling sites and apps, etc.
+Powerful parental control, such as uMobix, also helps to prevent kids from going to websites you don’t want them to visit.
+It blocks adult content, gambling sites, apps, etc.

 There is no cell phone addiction.
 Obviously, a cell phone cannot cause depression or pregnancy.
-It is just a piece of glass, metal and plastic.
-Teenagers and adults use smartphones for surfing the browser, social media, news, gaming, etc. So, if someone plays too much via a smartphone it can be a gaming disorder.
-And, If someone is glued to social networks it might be social network addiction.
+It is just a piece of glass, metal, and plastic.
+Teenagers and adults use smartphones for surfing the browser, social media, news, gaming, etc. So, if someone plays too much via a smartphone, it can be a gaming disorder.
+And, if someone is glued to social networks it might be social network addiction.
 Holding a device in your hands does not cause addiction.
-The way you use it – can cause.
+The way you use it – can cause cell phone addiction.